Errepulify/Animal-bites/README.md

 - As a user I want to click on a dropdown menu breed selector to show from each dog breed a dataset

 - As a user I want to click on a button so the filter resets.

+#### Design

+The goal for the website was to make the design as clean as possible.
+To give a difference between the charts, the use of three colors close to eacother was taken.
+On desktop and ipad the design is used to have two bar charts at top and one at the bottom.
+With an easy to use selector, to make it more understandable the text: "Choose a dog breed" is used

 ### Wireframes